 While PMBT has covered responsible production in plant operations, accountability for waste produced is essential to driving environmental consciousness.
-The Group has identified three (3) distinct types of waste produced through our operations, which have their own respective methods of disposal or treatment.
+The Group has identified two (2) distinct types of waste produced through the Group's operations, which have their own respective methods of disposal or treatment.
 These waste types are:

-- Silicon Crushing Fines: Fines generated during the crushing process is then used to protect the casting base during casting process - Slag Fines: slags generated during the casting process are then used to protect the casting base during casting process - Silicon Lump: silicon lumps identified during the product screening process is then used to protect the casting base during casting process cont'c
+- Silicon Crushing Fines: Fines generated during the crushing process is then used to protect the casting base during casting process - Slag Fines and other losses: Fines and other losses generated during the casting process are then used to protect the casting base during casting process